AdobeDocs/analytics.en/help/analyze/analysis-workspace/templates/use-templates.md

 >[!CONTEXTUALHELP]
 >id="aa-template--daysBeforeFirstPurchaseRankedReport"
 >title="View the number of days that pass between the first time a visitor reaches your site and when they make a purchase.
-For example, if a visitor makes a purchase one day after first visiting, then any subsequent visit or event belongs to the "1 day" dimension item."
+For example, if a visitor makes a purchase one day after first visiting, then any subsequent visit or event belongs to the 1 Day dimension item."
 >abstract="**This can help you** better understand how long it takes visitors to make a purchase.<br/>**Based on what you learn, you might** do any number of things, like update your site to encourage faster acquisition.<br/>This template uses the Days before first purchase dimension."

 <!-- markdownlint-enable MD034 -->